 Before taking the class, I had no idea about the vast career options that social work had in the field of medicine, mental health, community engagement, and policy work.
 I was drawn to the endless possibilities in the field and the interpersonal nature of the profession.

-I value a strength-based approach to social work and have been fortunate to be taught through this lens during my time at UVM.
-Experiencing fieldwork so early on in my education is a thrill, and it gives me confidence moving forward in my career.
+I value a strength-based approach to social work and was fortunate to be taught through this lens during my time at UVM.
+Experiencing fieldwork so early on in my education was a thrill, and it gave me confidence moving forward in my career.

-This year, I am excited to have the opportunity to work in the field as an intern at the Lund Family Center in their Residential Program, which provides treatment to parents experiencing challenges surrounding substance misuse and mental health.
-It’s an opportunity to work alongside experienced social workers, family educators, and counselors, learning from their unique expertise.
-Through this year-long internship I’m gaining skills that will serve me as a future social worker.
+During my senior year, I was excited to work in the field as an intern at the Lund Family Center in their Residential Program, which provides treatment to parents experiencing challenges surrounding substance misuse and mental health.
+It was an opportunity to work alongside experienced social workers, family educators, and counselors, learning from their unique expertise.
+Through this year-long internship, I gained skills that will serve me as a future social worker.

 Possibly my favorite part about the Social Work program is my relationship with peers in my cohort.
-I’ve found a great amount of support through my classmates and am so happy that I get to experience my classes with such a tight-knit group of students.
-They are always there to answer questions about assignments, discuss class projects and conversations, and share their opinions about social work practice.
+I’ve found a great amount of support through my classmates, and am so happy that I got to experience my classes with such a tight-knit group of students.
+They were always there to answer questions about assignments, discuss class projects and conversations, and share their opinions about social work practice.
 They have been the most amazing resource for me at UVM, and I feel extremely fortunate to be a part of such an incredibly talented and wonderful group of young professionals.

-I’m grateful to be a part of several groups on campus that advocate for important change within CESS and UVM.
-As the student director of program initiatives in our Student Services office, I collaborate with staff and administrators to work on projects and advocate for students within the community.
-I have also taken on a leadership role on the CESS Student Advisory Board, which is made up of a group of students from various majors who represent the student body in discussions with senior leadership.
-And through partnership with the University’s Student Government Association (SGA), I recently joined the Diversity Curriculum Review Committee as UVM’s undergraduate student representative.
-It’s so exciting to work with faculty from different departments across the university.
+I was grateful to be a part of several groups on campus that advocate for important change within CESS and UVM.
+As the student director of program initiatives in our Student Services office, I collaborated with staff and administrators to work on projects and advocate for students within the community.
+I also took on a leadership role on the CESS Student Advisory Board, which is made up of a group of students from various majors who represent the student body in discussions with senior leadership.
+And through partnership with the University’s Student Government Association (SGA), I joined the Diversity Curriculum Review Committee as UVM’s undergraduate student representative.
+It was exciting to work with faculty from different departments across the university.

 Moving forward in my post-graduate career, I feel confident transitioning into graduate school and eventually full-time fieldwork.
 As I’ve continued to learn and grow in social work, my interests are narrowing down to focus on individualized mental health care and treatment.
 I would love to practice clinical social work in either a medical or specialized treatment setting, but I’m definitely keeping my mind open.

 About the author: Marisol Garcia (’20) is from Silver Spring, Maryland.
-She is currently a senior in the Bachelor of Social Work (BSW) program at the University of Vermont.
+After completion of her Bachelor of Social Work (BSW) program at the University of Vermont, she will further her education through an advanced standing Master of Social Work (MSW) program at the University of Illinois at Chicago.